droppinstackz/Checksum_Calculator/README.md

 <br>

 The application will also remember your previous selections for algorithm type, input selection, and if the `Compare To:` check-box is checked.
-(The settings are saved under the user`s home directory in a folder called `.checksumCalc`)
+(The settings are saved under the user's home directory in a folder called `.checksumCalc`)

 ## About